 user_id: Anonymous, numeric ID of the user that made the observation.

-protocol_name: Name of the observation protocol used.
+protocol_name: Name of the observaton protocol used in the observation.
 Possible values:

 obs_year: Year of observation.